DomainGroupOSS/sass-to-emotion/README.md

 # sass-to-emotion

+An assistive tool for helping devs convert Sass files to Emotion JavaScript files.
 There are two parts to this repo, the Sass part and the JavaScript part.

 ### Sass